Parent Carer Peer Support

 “Parent peer supporters often work with complex families as they are the place families go to when they are at their most desperate.
 Parent peer supporters are very often highly skilled people with a wealth of knowledge about services across the area and how parents can access the help they need.” - Community Modern Matron, Children & Young People’s Services

-Are you a parent or carer with lived experience interested in becoming a parent carer peer support worker?
+Are you a interested in becoming a parent carer peer support worker?

 It can be life changing when you are supporting a child with mental health difficulties, in negative and positive ways.
 Everyone’s journey is different, but many are left with scars and trauma if things have been particularly difficult.